abhijit-c/LatinTranslations/Georgics/src/book4.md

 - Note that *prohibebis* is future and being used as a placeholder for imperative.

-      But when the swarms fly uncertainly and play in the sky and pay no heed to their honeycomb and abandon their houses to get cold, you will restrain their unsteady mind from inane play.
+      But when the uncertain swarms fly and play in the sky and pay no heed to their honeycomb and abandon their houses to get cold, you will restrain their unsteady mind from inane play.